cosmos/cosmos-sdk/docs/architecture/adr-060-baseapp++.md

 selected from the `PrepareProposal` step.
 In order to check validity of the proposed block, we must iterate over the list of transactions and ...

+We will only populate the `Status` field of the `ProcessProposalResponse` with `ACCEPT` if ALL the transactions were accepted as valid, otherwise we will populate with `REJECT`.

 <!--
 ## Consequences